NilPointer-Software/bdfd-wiki/src/bdscript/isTimedOut.md

 # $isTimedOut
+Checks if the given user is timed out or not.

-Returns "true" if the user is timed out, otherwise "false".
+> 🧙‍♂️ "true" means the user is timed out, "false" means they aren't.

 ## Syntax
 ```